 3. Affinity Photo Presets/Macros

 Judging Affinity Photo vs Lightroom, we must clearly understand that these two apps are designed for different tasks.
 Lightroom editing software is targeted at fast image color correction of a great number of images simultaneously.
-As for Affinity Photo, it is used to perform basic picture retouching of each picture separately.
+As for Affinity Photo, it is used to perform advanced picture retouching of each picture separately.
 Choose Lightroom if you work with RAW files since it is perfect for cropping the image and correcting colors and shadows.
 However, if your pictures require image retouching, Affinity is the best variant, actually.